shaguopohuaizhe/Temporal_attack_on_gait_recognition/silhouette-attack/README.md

 # Silhouette attack

-This repo is mainly based on attacking the sota model [GaitSet](https://github.com/AbnerHqC/GaitSet).
+This step is to attack the sota model [GaitSet](https://github.com/AbnerHqC/GaitSet).

 Preparation
 ```